pooja-subramaniam/3DGAN_synthesis_of_3D_TOF_MRA_with_segmentation_labels/README.md

 **Results:**

-Sample images of mid-axial slice of patch-label pairs, and the corresponding 3D vessel structure from the 4 different GAN variants and the real data:
+Sample images of mid-axial slice of patch-label pairs, and the corresponding 3D vessel structure from A: GP model; B: SN model; C: SN-MP model; D: c-SN-MP model; E: Real
 ![sample_data_vessel_structure](Images_for_documentation/Figure_4.png)

-Samples of 3D volumes as GIFs:
+Samples of 3D volumes in axial view as GIFs:

 GP: